Off pist skiing in Japan - Powder, Sushi and Onsen

 Day 9

 Our seventh and final ski day.
-After skiing, we will travel to Sapporo, where we eat dinner and sleep the last night.
+After skiing, we will travel to Sapporo, where we have dinner and sleep the last night.

 Day 10